bbauska/W3Cx-3of5/README.md

 10. };
 ```

-Notice that instead of using a traditional array, we defined this list as a JavaScript object, with properties whose names will be easier to manipulate (flowers, lion, tiledFloor, etc.).
+<p>Notice that instead of using a traditional array, we defined this list as a JavaScript object, with properties whose names will be easier to manipulate (flowers, lion, tiledFloor, etc.).</p>

 <h4>The image loader function</h4>